- By the numbers

 - Hosted over 30 community events or activities

-The library has been very popular and hosted several activities including toddler time and kids activities, the Family History Club, The Next Chapter Club, free computer literacy sessions and school visits from over 200 students.
-It also provides free Wi-fi.
-Upcoming activities include; yoga, a magician and the Summer Reading Programme.
+The library is very popular and regularly hosts activities including toddler time and kids activities, the Family History Club, The Next Chapter Club, free computer literacy sessions and school visits.
+It opened to the public on December 5th 2016.

 The move to the Centre was a significant step for the Musuem.
 The new location and increase in space meant the potential for many more visitors to come and enjoy many more exhibits.

-Since opening to the public the museum has had over 4000 visitors and now has a membership of 229.
-They’ve hosted eighteen events ranging from earthquake information evenings and free days for residents to book launches and school visits.
+They regularly host events ranging from information evenings and free days for residents to book launches and school visits.
 Organisations that have made use of the museum include Kaikōura High school, Primary school, Hapuku school, the Retail Association, the Council, Mayfair Theatre and Dementia Canterbury.